A validated National REDD+ Strategy to build on

 On the basis of consensus on drivers, a National REDD+ Strategy was validated in July 2016.
 The country’s commitment to reducing deforestation was further demonstrated by the development of an Emissions Reduction Program (ER-P) in the Sangha and Likouala Departments.
 Selected by the Forest Carbon Partnership Facility in July 2014, the ER-P should generate nearly 11.7 million tCO2 in emission reductions by 2021.

-To complement the National REDD+ Strategy, the CAFI Executive Board approved a preparatory grant of 698,000 US$ to support the Republic of Congo to develop a comprehensive REDD+ National Investment Framework (REDD+ NIF).
-The REDD+ NIF will be designed to accommodate existing and future additional resources for implementation of the National REDD+ Strategy, such as funding from the Forest Investment Program (FIP), the Global Environment Facility (GEF), the Green Climate Fund (GCF), and other multilateral and bilateral donors, in addition to CAFI funding.
-Planned investments will support activities around two large scale programs :
+To implement the National REDD+ Strategy, the CAFI Executive Board approved a preparatory grant of 698,000 US$ to support the Republic of Congo to develop a comprehensive REDD+ National Investment Framework (REDD+ NIF).
+The REDD+ NIF is currently being designed to centralize, channel and coordinate international, national, public and private funds to support the implementation of the National REDD+ Strategy.
+This involves structuring a programmatic framework to accommodate both sector-based and enabling REDD+ related investments.

 The World Bank will support the development of the REDD+ National Investment Framework.